Khrameeva-Lab/contact-hunter/README.md

 #### Resolution

-One of the important issues is Hi-C data resolution.
-Everybody strives to set as small a bin size as it possible for Hi-C data, this strategy helps to more accurately annotate the resulting contacts in the subsequent analysis.
+One of the important issues is the Hi-C data resolution.
+Everybody strives to set as small a bin size as possible for Hi-C data, this strategy helps to more accurately annotate the resulting contacts in the subsequent analysis.
 But, unfortunately, using the sparse data is not appropriate here.
 The only thing user should rely on is the Hi-C map quality.

 #### Distance
-In accordance with the initial paper https://doi.org/10.1038/nature19847 an appropriate distance constraining the field of contacts search is ±5 Mb for human data.
+In accordance with the initial paper https://doi.org/10.1038/nature19847, an appropriate distance constraining the field of contacts search is ±5 Mb for the human data.

 #### FDR
 The algorithm implementation includes significant contacts selection by fdr.
 The default fdr value is 0.01.
 There is a column _p-val_ in output table.
 These are p-values of contacts that survived the correction.
 Importantly, if user plans to select contacts by p-value (e.g. to consider only contacts with the lowest p-value), then this selection should be done separately for each chromosome: a single threshold should not be set.
 This recommendation is due to the fact that each chromosome is considered separately in the algorithm and the critical values are calculated individually.